Dinagat Islands Province History

 The islands of Dinagat were historically under the jurisdiction of Surigao Del Norte until December 2, 2006 when it was created as a separate province by virtue of Republic Act No. 9355.
 There were constitutional issues surrounding its creation but the Supreme Court gave its final decision on October 24, 2012 upholding the validity of RA 9355.

 2010-2019 – Glenda Ecleo

 Former Congressmen / Representatives

 2007-2010 – Glenda B. Ecleo

-2010-2013 – Ruben B. Ecleo, Jr. * Did not finished his term and then AKBAYAN representaive Kaka Bag-ao took over as Caretaker
+2010-2013 – Ruben B. Ecleo, Jr. * Did not finish his term.
+AKBAYAN representative Kaka Bag-ao took over as Caretaker

 Go here to see the candidates and results of the 2019 election in Dinagat Islands Province.